ntop/PF_RING/doc/modules/timeline.rst

 ------------

-Install pfring and n2disk following the instruction at http://packages.ntop.org according to your linux distribution and load the PF_RING kernel module:
+Install pfring and n2disk following the instruction at http://packages.ntop.org according to your linux distribution and load the PF_RING kernel module as explained in the `Installing from Packages <https://www.ntop.org/guides/pf_ring/get_started/packages_installation.html>`_ section.

 .. code-block:: console

-   /etc/init.d/pf_ring forcestart
+   systemctl start pf_ring

 Creating a dump set with n2disk
 -------------------------------